anbarbie/Piscine_aug2018/README.md

 The bases to bash

 ## d02 to d11
-The bases to C language
+The bases to C language.
 Each day is equal to a new notion in C language ranging from iterative loop to recursive functions to double linked structs